TwilightZebby/EclipseMentionsBot/README.md

 A small Bot which aims to expand the current Mention system on Discord!

-Invite the Bot to your Server by clicking here!

 ---

 ## What does this Bot do?